 U.S. National Natural Landmark – Caves and Cavern History

-Nitrates were mined in the earth of Henshaw Cave, both during the war of 1812 and during the War Between the States.
-Leaching vats are preserved in the cave, and a small pick and hoe had been found by digging nearby in the floor.
+Nitrates were mined in the earth of Henshaw Cave: both during the war of 1812, and during the War Between the States.
+Leaching vats are preserved in the cave, a small pick, and hoe had been found by digging nearby in the floor.
 Calcium nitrate occurs in the cave soil; its mode of deposition is imperfectly understood.
 Cave soil was leached in wooden hoppers with wood ashes.
-Ion exchange between the niter and potash took place, and crude saltpeter for the manufacture of gunpowder could be crystallized from the liquor, which was boiled in huge kettles six feet in diameter.
-The term “keel dirt” was applied to the niter-containing earth, and the leached mud was called “lixivated earth.”
+An ion exchange between the niter and potash took place, and crude saltpeter for the manufacture of gunpowder could be crystallized from the liquor, which was boiled in huge kettles 6 ft. in diameter.
+The term “keel dirt” was applied to the niter-containing earth, and the leached mud was called “lixivated earth”.
 Wooden paddles for stirring the material in the vats are occasionally found in saltpeter caves.

-Since that time, thousands of visitors have been able to enjoy caving adventures in the remarkable features of this wondrous Tennessee Cavern.
+Since that time, tens of thousands of visitors have been able to enjoy various caving adventures in this remarkable Tennessee Cavern!